 I am creative, well-educated and very disorganized.
-The thing that scares me more than anything (except blowing out a tire while speeding on the highway) is being vulnerable.
-Which makes me appear aloof sometimes, but I'll warm up to ya eventually.
+The thing that scares me more than anything is blowing out a tire while speeding on the highway.
 I'm in the process of putting my body back together after having a baby last year, not as easy as it was when I was younger.
 I'm more likely to hula hoop by a campfire than go out dancing at a club.

 I'm an aspiring writer, which means I write, but haven't published anything yet.
 Also means I'm kinda dreamy, an outlier.
+Long distance romance is okay.
 I like to travel, I like to learn, to see new places and meet new people.
 I have favorite places to visit, too.
 I miss my old life, I miss having the freedom to go with little notice to somewhere a whole gas tank away from wherever I am now, camping for three days in a National Park because I never leave home without a tent and sleeping bag, just in case.
 I have a stroller in my trunk now where my tent used to go.
-I have a passport but only one stamp so far.
-I fully intend to use it a lot before it expires.

 I miss hiking beside geysers and exploring ancient ruins.
 I miss snuggling against a warm chest, wrapped in strong arms, savoring the languor in my bones.
-I spend most of my days folding tiny pink clothes, planning and cooking delicious meals for my two kids, and playing peek-a-boo.
+I spend most of my days at work; I'm a volunteer coordinator for an internationally known nonprofit agency.
+When I'm not working, I fold tiny pink clothes, cook delicious meals for my two kids, and play peek-a-boo.
 My life is good, but I think it could be better.

 All I’m missing is you.